celeritas-project/celeritas/doc/development/testing.rst

      }
    }

-You can add execute these commands (note that this assumes the working directory is one below the source, as it would if running in ``build``)::
+You can execute these commands (note that this assumes the working directory is one below the source, as it would if running in ``build``)::

-   command script import ../scripts/dev/celerlldb.py --allow-reload type synthetic add -x "^celeritas::Span<.+>$" --python-class celerlldb.SpanSynthetic
+   command script import ../scripts/dev/celerlldb.py --allow-reload type synthetic add -x "^celeritas::Span<.+>$" --python-class celerlldb.SpanSynthetic type synthetic add -x "^celeritas::ItemRange<.+>$" --python-class celerlldb.ItemRangeSynthetic

 Then the "spans" of data will print their actual contents::